HookHub/hookhub-bootstrap-url/README.md

 # hookhub-bootstrap-url

-HookHub Bootstrap for remote configuration files
+HookHub bootstrap module for remote (url) configuration files

+For more information see the [Hookhub](https://github.com/hookhub/hookhub/) repository